ViciousPotato/notes/Code/Hashtbl.md

   Question: how to make sure these 2^30 functions have different distribution pattern?

-  seeded_hash_param
+  where is seeded_hash_param implemented

 2. Hashtbl是mutable record

    > Boxed, mutable arrays are the main mechanism for implementing a hashtable, so that particular structure showed up the GC traversal issue.
 This is common to many languages.
 The symptom is excessive garbage collection (up to 95% of time spent in GC).

-   hash table are mutable by nature, so hard to find purely functional data structure?
+   hash table are mutable by nature, so hard to find efficient purely functional implementation?